As one of the most popular shows on British television, it should be no surprise that Line of Duty is set to return to our screens in the near future.

 However, recent events in the real world have meant that production has hit a rather major snag, meaning fans might have to wait a little longer than planned for the new episodes.

 When will Line of Duty be back on TV?

-The first read-through for the new series took place in February 2020, with BBC One’s official Twitter posting a pic of a beaming AC-12 gang and their new nemesis, but things quickly ground to a halt due to the coronavirus outbreak.
+Production started on the new series in February 2020, with BBC One’s official Twitter posting a pic of a beaming AC-12 gang alongside their new nemesis, but things quickly ground to a halt due to the coronavirus outbreak.

 Who is the guest star for Line of Duty series 6?

 The guest lead for series six of Line of Duty will be Kelly Macdonald, who will play DCI Joanne Davidson, “the senior investigating officer of an unsolved murder, whose unconventional conduct raises suspicions at AC-12”.

 Line of Duty writer and showrunner, Jed Mercurio, said: “We’re honoured that Kelly Macdonald will join Martin, Vicky and Adrian in series six of Line Of Duty.
 DCI Joanne Davidson will prove the most enigmatic adversary AC-12 have ever faced.”

 Macdonald recently starred in The Victim and Giri/Haji.
 She is also known for her roles in Trainspotting, Gosford Park, State Of Play, No Country For Old Men and Boardwalk Empire.

 Who is in the Line of Duty cast?